mybeliefs/mybeliefs.github.io/docs/why-i-believe.md

 ### Not Sure
 There are many areas of my faith that I am now sure about.

 - For people who don’t hear the gospel, what happens to them?
+Only God knows, and we trust in His perfect righteousness that goes beyond our comprehension.
+Remember the people of the Old Testament did not know of Jesus or the Bible.
 - What is separation from God ...
 Hell?
 Is it a physical place?
 - Can people lose their faith?
 - What heaven will be like?